How to Teach Kids to Tie Their Shoes - Baby Chick

 Practice with Shoes Off

 Tying laces for the first time can be much easier without wearing shoes.
 You can work up to that, but it’s more comfortable for beginners.
-They can see what they’re doing up close this way, too.
+They can see what they’re doing up close this way as well.

 1-Loop Method

-This is the method that everyone is the most familiar with.
+This is the method with which everyone is most familiar.
 You make a loop with one lace, wrap the other around it, then pull it through.
 This is likely how your parents taught you to tie your shoes when you were little.
+This method works well for children who prefer a step-by-step process.

 2-Loop Method

 I’ll be honest; I struggled to tie my shoes.
-I can do the 1-loop method now, but I had a hard time with it when I was learning.
+I can now do the 1-loop method, but I had a hard time with it when I was learning.
 The 2-loop method was so much easier for me to understand.
 Make two loops or “bunny ears,” one with each shoelace.
 Then crisscross them and pull through.
 Seeing that modeled for me made more sense.
-Give it a try if your child is having a hard time.
+If your child struggles with one method, trying another can make all the difference.

 Products to Help Children Learn to Tie Their Shoes

-Some books help with tying shoes.
-The ones we have chosen have laces built so your child can practice while reading.
-Plus, you can purchase sneaker models and lacers to make the extra practice fun!
+Hands-on tools and books can make learning to tie shoes more engaging and reduce frustration during practice.
+The books we have chosen have laces built in so your child can practice while reading.
+Plus, you can purchase sneaker models and laces to make the extra practice even more fun!
 We picked the best ones and included them below.

 How to Tie Your Shoes